XRPLBounties/Proposals/open_bounties/0090 Interactive Tutorial for Send a Cross-Currency Payment.md

 Build a tutorial for sending a cross-currency payment on xrpl.org, reference issues [here](https://github.com/XRPLF/xrpl-dev-portal/issues/1198)

 ### requirements
-1. Write quality code samples in Javascript that shows steps to send a cross-currency payment, including:
+1. Write a tutorial with quality code samples in JavaScript that shows steps to send a cross-currency payment, including:
     - [ ] Pathfinding.
     - [ ] Setting reasonable `SendMax` values
     - [ ] Have to pay for any transfer fees plus the spread on Offers